ubiqsecurity/ubiq-node/README.md

 A configuration can also be supplied to control how usage is reported back to the ubiq servers.
 The configuration file can be loaded from an explicit file or read from the default location `~/.ubiq/configuration`.
 See [below](#Configuration%20File) for a sample configuration file and content description.

-The credentials object needs to be initialized using the configuration object and the `credentials.initAsync` method.
-The credentials object only needs to be initialized one time, even if it is used to encrypt / decrypt many different object.
+The library uses a combination of factory and builders to construct the necessary object.

-Require the Security Client module in your JS class.
+Require the Ubiq ecurity Client module in your JS class.

 ```javascript
 const ubiq = require("ubiq-security");